IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-The packet type field is in network byte order (big-endian); it contains a value that is one of:
+The packet type field is in big-endian byte order; it contains a value that is one of:

 * 0, if the packet was specifically sent to us by somebody else;